c-anne/git-cli-practice/README.md

     2.Assuming that you are currently within a Git repository, write the command (or commands) that will cause the file 'hello-world.txt' to be committed. git commit -m "Hello world"

+3.Assuming that you are currently within a Git repository, write the command (or commands) that will display any uncommitted changes made to the file named 'README.md'.
+	git status